notsointeresting/HalllDay/PLANNING.md

 ### 🖥️ Phase 7: Passive Display (Enhancements)
 - [ ] **Sync**: Ensure Display state perfectly mirrors Kiosk state (latency < 1s).
-- [] Build landing page with logo, sign up screen/login, and FAQ (explanation/introduction) or something. idkcanyou.com should default to the landing page (homepage)
+- [x] Build landing page with logo, sign up screen/login, and FAQ (explanation/introduction) or something. idkcanyou.com should default to the landing page (homepage) and have tabs or some way to navigate to the admin, kiosk and display pages.
+I think this may have already been started by an agent but it was not completed or not properly implemented.
 ### 🖥️ Phase 8 [Optional Queue System]
 - [] Allow students to queue up for a pass optionally enabled by teacher on their admin panel.
 Will automatically assign a pass to the first person in the queue and then assign the next person in the queue to the next available pass.
 - [] Build a scheduling system for times when kiosk is active and auto suspend when not; connected to admin panel as option and timezone selection.
+T

 ### 📡 Phase 9: Server-Sent Events (SSE) Optimization
 *Goal: Replace polling with push-based updates for efficiency.*